 Liberal arts is a two-year program leading to an associate degree.
-Students completing this program might transfer to a four-year liberal arts major or a four-year business program.
+Students completing this program may transfer to a four-year liberal arts major or a four-year business program.

-Sourses are 3 credits unless otherwise indicated)

 ENG 120 College Composition I

 ENG 121 College Composition II

 ENG 212 Public Speaking

 FAS 201 Introduction to the Humanities I: Greece

 through the Renaissance

 FAS 202 Introduction to the Humanities II: Baroque

 through Modern

 IT 100 Introduction to Information Technology

 MAT 120 Finite Mathematics

-SNHU100 (for students with less than 15 credits)

-Select two of the following four:
+Select two of the following:

 POL 109 Introduction to Politics

 POL 210 American Politics

 PSY 108 Introduction to Psychology

 SOC 112 Introduction to Sociology

 HIS One History Elective

 LIT One English Literature Elective

 PHL One Philosophy Elective

 SCI One Science Elective

+SNHU 100 (Required of students with15 or fewer credits)

-Free Electives: 12 credits Liberal Arts Electives: 6 credits
+and Free Electives: 12 credits

+Liberal Arts Electives: 6 credits